netbehave/netbehave.github.io/_posts/2018-11-12-introducing-netbehave.markdown

 ---
 I'm happy to announce the official release of the NetBehave that I presented at the BSides Ottawa 2018 conference on November 8th, 2018 in, obviously, Ottawa, Canada.

 The code for the system is now live.
-You can get a copy of the presentation of the [here][[netbehave-bsidesottawa2018-slides] .
+You can get a copy of the presentation [here][netbehave-bsidesottawa2018-slides].

 **Getting started**